 15.0711 The Analytics Edge

 Presents real-world examples in which quantitative methods provide a significant competitive edge that has led to a first order impact on some of today's most important companies.
 Examples include finance (quantitative asset management and options pricing), sports, health care, revenue management, supply chains, and the Internet.
 Outlines the competitive landscape.
 Presents the key quantitative methods that created the edge (data-mining, dynamic optimization, simulation), and discusses their impact.
 Uses R programming language.
 Includes team projects.
 Meets with 15.071 when offered concurrently.
-Students taking graduate version complete additional assignments.
+Expectations and evaluation criteria differ for students taking graduate version; consult syllabus or instructor for specific details.

 This class has 15.053 as a prerequisite.